DiscoverAtlanta.com homepage

 Where: 1776 Cheshire Bridge Road NE

-James Beard-nominated Chef Jason Liang prepares a dish at O by Brush, a one MICHELIN Star restaurant.
+James Beard-nominated chef Jason Liang prepares a dish at O by Brush, a one MICHELIN Star restaurant.
 (Photo by ChingYao Wang)

 When chef Jason Liang reopened his sushi restaurant Brush in Buckhead, he also opened a restaurant within a restaurant, O by Brush.
 Behind the counter, Liang presents his interpretation of omakase with Taiwanese and Japanese influences.
 Stop in for a delicious evening filled with bites such as wheel pie stuffed with monkfish and lots of beautifully presented nigiri, including shima aji, hay-smoked warayaki sawara and dry-aged hirame.

-Where: 3009 Peachtree St
+Where: 3009 Peachtree Road NE

 O-Ku